-East Austin is a mixture of longtime residents, brand-spanking-new development, and hip haunts.
+East Austin is a mixture of longstanding history, brand-spanking-new development, and hip haunts.
 It’s also home to some of Austin’s best and buzziest restaurants.
-From acclaimed and influential Franklin Barbecue to the new kids on the block like Nixta Taqueria, East Austin is a vibrant and exciting place to explore.
+From acclaimed and influential Texas barbecue to fresh takes on traditional Mexican cooking techniques, East Austin is a vibrant and exciting place to explore.
 We suggest doing it one delicious bite at a time.

 Courtesy of Suerte.